Stewardship Saturday at Thompson Island

 Event will run rain or shine, however, may be cancelled due to severe weather.

 - MASKS must be worn on transportation to the island, including open air boats, and are strongly encouraged when working near others.
 Please bring an extra mask as well in case one gets too dirty, sweaty, or otherwise compromised.

 - Individuals will be required to complete a Clear to Go COVID survey prior to boarding the boat to the island.
 Do not attend if you have had recent exposure to a positive COVID case or if you are experiencing symptoms.

 *NOTE: Work consists of natural or cultural resource field stewardship.
 Potential hazards include transit by boat, the use of hand tools, carrying moderate weight, working in varied terrain, dense brush, thorns, poison ivy, and/or ticks.
 Tasks may include data collection, clearing vegetation, debris, and/or trash, consolidating cut material into bags or piles, carrying materials, planting, trail clearing and/or light maintenance.
 Work may be conducted in extreme heat or cold.

 Program destination is subject to change based on field conditions.
-For questions please call 617-913-5349 or call/ text [email protected]
+For questions please contact Laura Yates at (617)-455-9158 or [email protected]